Tag Archives: driving

 Properly plan your route:

+Road trips are all about sightseeing so be sure to learn the best times to visit your destinations, like Colorado, according to weather and seasonal events.
+And, of course, mapping out EV charging stations!
 Manufacturers continue to improve their EV route planning tools but are still lagging behind Tesla in this aspect.
 This is why it is always best to find a good route planner to help you set your EV route to your destination.
 It is better to be prepared than surprised when taking a long road trip.
 Fortunately, a few freemium route planning tools allow you to enter your vehicle and charging state and input your desired destination and battery percentage.
 The tool will do the rest and advise the best route to use.
 You can pay a few dollars to activate advanced weather and traffic data features.
+Using an EV Charging APP can also be extremely beneficial as it will direct you to charging stations along your route to keep your travels stress free.

 Ensure your EV is 100% ready: